Car Seat Best Practice according to NHTSA:

 - Varies depending on each state and its child restraint laws but typically:

-- Keep child rear facing until one year old
+- Keep child rear facing until one year old, some states now say 2 years old

 - Keep child in proper child restraint for their age, weight and height based on law and the restraint’s limits